 Improper electrical installation, maintenance, or repairs can result in the creation of unintended current paths, causing short circuits.
 This can occur when mismatched wire colors or incorrect wiring techniques are used.

-How to Prevent Short Circuits
+How Do You Prevent Short Circuits?

 Preventing short circuits is essential to maintaining the safety, functionality, and longevity of your electrical system.
 Here are some practical steps you can take to avoid short circuits.